WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/jsonRequest.md

 **jsonUrl** _string_

-The path to the Studio or Enterprise server URL which can receive and respond to requests done in JSON object string format.
+The path to the Studio server URL which can receive and respond to requests done in JSON object string format.

 **jsonRequest** _string_